centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 title : Managing client/server communication
 ---

-Centreon Gorgone is used on the central server, the remote servers, and the pollers.
+Centreon Gorgone is the component that allows the communication from the central server to the pollers and remote servers.
+In addition, Gorgone deploys the configuration of the monitoring engines.

-Gorgone is the process for a distributed architecture: it deploys the configuration generated from the central server to the pollers and distributes external commands to the pollers.
+> Gorgone replaces Centcore since the Centreon 20.04 version.

 Centreon recommends to use the ZMQ protocol for the communication between two **gorgoned** processes.